Asbestos on Patrol Boats

 Anyone exposed to asbestos on patrol boats could be at risk of mesothelioma 10-50 years later.

-When did the military stop using asbestos?
+When did they stop using asbestos on ships?

 What are my options if I was exposed to asbestos on a patrol boat?